A Guide To Crafting Your Brand Voice

 No, no, no, not that Joker.

-As we grew, we also began to be more mature with how we used our tone of voice.
-We began to apply rules, guidelines, do’s and don’ts and more.
+As we grew, we also became more mature in how we used our tone of voice.
+We began to apply rules, guidelines, dos and don’ts, and more.

 And hey, we don’t always get it right.
-No matter how much we try to polish it, we always skew off track from time to time.
-Below you will see examples over the years of us discussing this very thing—our brand tone of voice going off track.
+No matter how much we try to polish it, we always stray off track from time to time.
+Below are examples from over the years of us discussing this very thing, our brand tone of voice going off track.

 March 20th, 2024.